-The revised EBF Spending Plan is the first time that the content of the spending plan will integrate the 34 cost factors from the state funding formula.
-We hope the inclusion of these cost factors will spark greater understanding of EBF and inform productive local dialogue about resource allocation decisions.
+The revised EBF Spending Plan includes the 34 cost factors from the state funding formula in the hope that these cost factors spark greater understanding of EBF and inform productive local dialogue about resource allocation decisions.
 Over time, spending plan responses will provide evidence regarding how Organizational Units are leveraging Tier Funding.
 This data can inform continued dialogue about the state funding formula.